Alexander IRL

 Alexander IRL is a 2017 American teen comedy-drama web film directed by K. Asher Levin and written by Brandon Cohen.
 It stars Nathan Kress, Brent Rivera, Ryan Newman, Bo Mitchell, and Marcus Scribner.
 Produced by Rob Fishman, Levin, and Rivera, it follows a socially enclosed trio named Alexander Finn, Darius, and Stuart (Rivera, Mitchell and Scribner) trying to form their own alter ego by throwing a party and as Alex's brother EJ (Kress) begs him to make an app prototype involving his party.
 The latter word of the title is an Internet acronym for 'in real life'.

 The film was announced in July 2016, with filming occurring shortly after.
 Internet personalities like Rivera were cast to increase viewership of the film, primarily targeting teenagers.
-Coming-of-age films acted as creative inspirations.
-The cast expressed fun on set, though were frustrated at the set schedule, having only done impromptu YouTube videos prior.
 With technology being a recurring motif in the film, production gained partnership with the companies like General Electric, as part of an effort to increase awareness on the industrial internet of things.

-After a month of delay Alexander IRL was released on YouTube Red on January 11, 2017, upon acquisition in November 2016.
-It was also released on several video on demand platforms.
-Reviews were divided on its screenplay and the film's purpose: while the premise was deemed good and there was assurance that teenagers will enjoy the film, the plot and themes came off at times as contradictory and ineffective.
+After a month of delay, Alexander IRL was released on YouTube Red on January 11, 2017, and received mixed reviews on its plot.